 Musculoskeletal Interventions Can Improve Pain and Quality of Life

 Patients are often left with skeletal complications and debilitating pain as a result of cancer or treatment for cancer.
 These fractures and other complications diminish quality of life and overall survival, but practitioners of interventional oncology have the potential to offer treatments that can steer patients towards a better outcome.
 In this Q&A, Sean Tutton, MD, FSIR, reviews recent research in musculoskeletal interventions, discusses his own practice, and provides advice for colleagues who may want to offer more of these procedures.
-Dr. Tutton is Division Chief of Vascular and Interventional Radiology at the Medical College of Wisconsin in Milwaukee, and he will be a faculty member at the 2018 Symposium on Clinical Interventional Oncology (CIO) on February 3-4, 2018 in Hollywood, Florida.
+Dr. Tutton is Division Chief of Vascular and Interventional Radiology at the Medical College of Wisconsin in Milwaukee, and he was a faculty member at the 2018 Symposium on Clinical Interventional Oncology (CIO) on February 3-4, 2018 in Hollywood, Florida.

 What are some takeaways from recent studies in musculoskeletal interventions?